 There are two main types of subsidies that help to lower your health insurance costs: Cost Sharing Reduction and the Advanced Premium Tax Credit.
 If you qualify for these, we'll let you know immediately and the premium you see will include the discounts you have received.

-Below are the definitions of each and eligibility criteria.
+Below are the definitions of each subsidy:

 Cost Sharing Reduction: This is a discount that lowers the amount you have to pay for things like deductibles, copayments, and coinsurance.
 This will also lower your out-of-pocket maximum — the total amount you’d have to pay for covered medical services per year.